 Drug Testing is Done For The Following Reasons

 It is important to always be safe than sorry.
 I don’t recommend that you transport or carry LSD with you, even the microdose, for safety reasons.
-It is smart to stay away from illegal drugs while on probation, parole, or if you’re being randomly drug tested at work of for your active military service.
+It is smart to stay away from illegal drugs while on probation and parole, or if you’re being randomly drug tested at work or for your active military service.

 Is LSD Detectable In Drug Tests?

 The short answer?
 Yes.
 Unfortuantely.
 But this is a bit complicated.